SEARCH

 Performance, Compliance and Skills Gap

+The Climate Change Commission outlines the 2016 policy failures as 'the gap in performance standards, as well as the lack of enforcement and contractors available with the skills required to undertake such work.'
 To address the growing gap in thermal performance levels between new build and existing homes, the CCC proposes strengthened levels of enforcement of building regulations and standards as well as imposing higher penalties for those who are non-compliant.

 Additionally, the CCC looks for the implementation of additional 'Building Our Skills' policies to grow the knowledge of those in the construction industry – something the fenestration industry is already getting behind.
 This will lead to the construction of zero-carbon properties being much more commonplace and becoming less expensive to build.
 This ultimately makes them more desirable to consumers looking for a zero-carbon home.